Balsalazide is a medication that treats active, mild to moderate ulcerative colitis. It is an oral prescription drug.

 - stomach cramps

 Balsalazide can also trigger a flare-up of ulcerative colitis at the beginning of treatment.
-Contact a doctor if these symptoms arise.
+Contact a doctor if this happens.

 The medication can also cause salicylate toxicity, which can be extremely serious if not quickly addressed.
 The signs of this include: